AayushDoshi/Data-Science-Jobs-EDA/README.md

 # Salary Analysis and Insights - README

 This repository contains a Python script for analyzing salary data using the pandas library.
-The script reads a CSV file containing salary information and performs various analyses to extract insights about employee salaries and related factors.
+The script reads a CSV file containing salary information and performs various analyses to extract insights about employee salaries and related factors.In addition to the Python script, I have also created a Tableau visualization using the same dataset.
+The visualization provides an interactive and visual representation of the salary data.
 Here's a breakdown of the script and its functionality:

 ## Prerequisites
 - Python 3.x